tobytwigger/laravel-job-status/docs/docs/vue.md

 The `loading` slot will show when we load the job status information.
 We'd recommend some sort of loading indicator here.

+If you exclude this slot, it will instead show the `empty` slot and pass you a boolean if the job is loading or not.

 **Errors**

 The `error` slot will show when the API returned an error, for example if your application is down.